mritunjayr/spring-security-poc/README.md

-# spring boot security poc
+## spring boot security poc

-Basic
+1. Using Basic Authentication

-JWT
+2. JWT token based auths
+3.  secure http or, use of https